tiagojsrios/AZ-204-Developing-Solutions-for-Microsoft-Azure/App Service/README.md

 ## Operating System

 Selecting Windows activates the Monitoring tab, where you have the option to enable Application Insights.
 Enabling this feature will configure your app to automatically send detailed performance telemetry to the Application Insights monitoring service without requiring any changes to your code.
 Application Insights can be used from Linux-hosted apps as well, but this turnkey, no-code option is only available on Windows.

+## Deployment Slots

+Within a single Azure App Service web app, you can create multiple deployment slots.
+Each slot is a separate instance of that web app, and it has a separate hostname.

+Use additional slots to host new versions of your web app.
+Against these instances, you can run tests such as integration tests, acceptance tests, and capacity tests.
+Fix any problems before you move the code to the production slot.

+Each slot shares the resources of the App Service plan, including virtual machine memory and CPU as well as disk space.

+If you use ASP.NET to build your app, code is compiled and views are completed when the first user requests a page.
+Subsequent requests for that page receive a faster response because the code is already compiled.

+The initial delay is called a cold start.
+When you swap a slot into production, you "warm-up" the app because your action sends a request to the root of the site.
+The warm-up request ensures that all compilation and caching tasks finish.

+When you swap two slots, the app's configuration travels to the new slot along with the app.
+You can override this behavior for individual application settings and configuration strings by configuring them as slot settings.

+To help you discover problems before your app goes live into production, Azure App Service offers a swap-with-preview feature.
+When you choose this option, the swap proceeds in two phases:

+- **Phase 1:** Slot settings from the target slot are applied to the web app in the source slot.
+Then Azure warms up the staging slot.
+At this point, the swap operation pauses so you can test the app in the source slot to make sure it works with the target slot configuration.
+If you find no problems, begin the next phase.

+- **Phase 2:** The hostnames for the two sites are swapped.
+The version of the app now in the source slot receives its slot settings.